8 Amazing Health Benefits of Cardamom (Elaichi)

 What About The Benefits For Hair?

-Cardamom can contribute to improved hair growth and the treatment of certain scalp issues.
+Cardamom can help to improve hair growth and to treat some scalp problems.

 1. Nourishes Your Scalp

-The antioxidant properties of cardamom, and especially the black type, nourish your scalp and improve its health.
-The spice also nourishes the hair follicles and enhances hair strength.
-You can wash your hair with cardamom water (mix the powder with water and use before shampoo) to achieve the desired results.
+Cardamom’s antioxidant properties, and particularly the black form, nourish your scalp and make it healthier.
+The spice even nourishes hair follicles and strengthens hair.
+To achieve the desired results, you can wash your hair with cardamom water (mix the powder with water and use before shampooing).

-The antibacterial properties of the spice even treat scalp infections, if any.
+The spice’s antibacterial properties also cure scalp infections, if any.

 2. Improves Hair Health

 These were the benefits.
-A simple spice can transform your health, provided you take it on a regular basis.
+A simple spice will change your wellbeing, as long as you are taking it regularly.

 These are some amazing Health Benefits of Cardamom